 5G C-Band, You Are NOT Cleared for Takeoff

-The 5G C-Band signals telecommunications companies activated on January 19, 2022, may interfere with equipment airline pilots use to safely operate commercial flights every day.
-Rolling out these signals without proper mitigations in place undermines flight safety and disrupts the entire aviation system.
+The 5G C-Band signals telecommunications companies activated in early 2022 may interfere with equipment airline pilots use to safely operate commercial flights every day.

-That’s why, when AT&T and Verizon were scheduled to turn on 5G C-Band signals in the United States, frontline aviation workers and industry stakeholders called for a delay.
-Commercial aviation in the United States is the safest mode of transportation in the world, and that didn’t happen by accident.
+That’s why, when AT&T and Verizon were scheduled to turn on 5G C-Band signals in the United States, frontline aviation workers and industry stakeholders called for a delay, and it’s why we are continuing to press for critical changes to the current rules to ensure long-term safety.
+U.S. commercial aviation is the safest mode of transportation in the world, and that didn’t happen by accident.
 As a nation, we made it a priority—and ALPA intends to keep it that way.